Ordo Templi Orientis: Grand Lodges

-The Gnostic Catholic Church
+Gnostic Catholic Church

-The Ecclesia Gnostica Catholica, or Gnostic Catholic Church, is the ecclesiastical arm of O.T.O.
+Ecclesia Gnostica Catholica, also called the "Gnostic Catholic Church", is the ecclesiastical arm of O.T.O.
 Its central activity is the celebration of Liber XV, The Gnostic Mass.
 In recent years, other rites have been written and approved for use within the church.
-These include Baptism, Confirmation (into the Laity), and Ordination (for Deacons, Priests & Priestesses, and Bishops), and Last Rites.
-There are also several "unofficial" rituals that are celebrated within the context of E.G.C., including Weddings, Visitation, and Administration of the Virtues to the Sick, Exorcism, and Rites for Life and Greater Feasts.
+These include baptism, confirmation (into the laity), and ordination (for deacons, priests, priestesses, and bishops), and last rites.

-O.T.O. bodies
+Bodies

 At the Man of Earth level, there are three levels of Local Body, which are Camps, Oases, and Lodges.